 Bottom fishing rigs and techniques

-Another popular rigs for bottom fishing is the dropper rig or “chicken rig”.
+Another popular rig for bottom fishing is the dropper rig or “chicken rig”.
 This is best used when fishing vertically.
-The sinker sits at the bottom with a couple of hooks suspended just above at intervals.
+The sinker sits at the bottom with a couple of hooks suspended just above the bottom, tied at intervals.
 This is a great rig when targeting bottom fish in open water but can be effective in all bottom fishing applications.

 When bottom fishing, the goal is to use the least amount of weight possible to hold bottom.
 As conditions such as current flow and depth change, successful anglers will change the sinker weight along with them.

 Hook size should be matched to the size of the bait being used and not the size of the fish being targeted.
 A #1 or #1/0 short shank live bait hook will do well in most applications.
 Anglers using larger live baits or cut baits will need to increase the hook size.
 Anglers fishing the inshore reefs in the Gulf of Mexico are required by law to use circle hooks.
 Many anglers you circle hooks all the time, it is just a matter of personal choice.

 Passes and inlets are terrific spots to fish.
 Many different game fish species use them to migrate between the inshore waters in the open Gulf of Mexico or ocean.
 Most passes and inlets have abundant structure such as rock jetties, docks, fishing piers, bridges, and underwater ledges.
 They can also be a great option for anglers without a boat.

 On the West Coast of Florida, these channels are called passes.
 On the East Coast of Florida they are called inlets.
 While they are virtually the same thing, they are a little bit different and will be covered separately.
 Tides are generally stronger on the Atlantic Ocean side of Florida.